Bill of Materials

 Parts

-- a small plate of 1 mm copper sheet
+- a small plate of 1 mm brass sheet

 - 2 19/22 silicone septa

-- 1 Arduino UNO R3 - or equivalent microcontroller that can output two independent 5V PWM signals and connect to PC over USB serial
+- 1 Arduino UNO R3 - or equivalent microcontroller that can output two independent 5V PWM signals and connect to the computer over USB serial

 - 4 cm² of conductive felt